 Point 360: The Murals Experience

 Chef Gerry Adams has taken inspiration from the Pan Am Sky Club Murals on display at the Point and created a 10-course epicurean journey highlighting the ingredients and culinary style of 19th century ports of call around the globe.
-From caiparinhas and ceviche from Rio de Janeiro, to a classic Bermudian Fish Chowder, diners embark on a 5, 7, or 10-course journey that pleases the palate and nourishes the soul.
+From caipirinhas and ceviche from Rio de Janeiro, to a classic Bermudian fish chowder, diners embark on a 5, 7, or 10-course journey that pleases the palate and nourishes the soul.